skienzmatishun/rippreport/content/p/fairhope-2020/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Powerful Fairhope council members engineered political coups and blocked legal settlements to enrich their cronies.
+Court records and internal communications expose how city officials intentionally dragged out multi-million dollar lawsuits at taxpayer expense.
+The Ripp Report reveals how this corrupt cabal plotted to hijack the municipal election.
 ---
 Get ready, Fairhope Catalyst Council is making their move to capture the Fairhope general election.
 Everything and anything in Fairhope is connected to politics.
 I have said more than once that the major negative in Fairhope is the politics.